-Domestic animals are prohibited on college properties with the exception of service animals (per ADA AA) that may be needed by visitors, students and employees.
-Students who require the regular use of such animals are encouraged to contact the Accessibility Services Office.
+Domestic animals are prohibited on college properties (except on the Dardenne Greenway Trail) with the exception of service animals that may be needed by visitors, students and employees.
+Service animals are protected by the law.

-Accessible parking is handled through the Department of Public Safety (DPS).
-Students may contact DPS at 636-922-8545.
-Accessible parking is available on each parking lot.
+Accessible parking is handled through the Department of Public Safety (DPS) – 636-922-8545.
 Only those vehicles with state issued disabled plates or hang tags can park in ADA designated parking spaces.

-Students who think that their disability will preclude them from taking the assessment under standard conditions should contact the Accessibility Services coordinator.
+Students who think that their disability will preclude them from taking the assessment under standard conditions should contact the Disability Support Services (DSS) manager.
 Refer to the Assessment Center's information on the college website.
-Accessibility Services may administer the assessment with supporting disability documentation.
-Students need to request the individual assessment prior to taking the test in the Assessment Center.
-The test will be scheduled depending upon Accessibility Services assistants' work schedules.
+DSS may administer the assessment with supporting disability documentation.
+Students should request the individual assessment prior to taking the test in the Assessment Center.
+Students will need to schedule an exam time with the DSS assistants.

-Students and faculty should plan ahead regarding accommodations.
-Accessibility Services is available to assist in determining the college's responsibility regarding accommodations.
-It is recommended that the student discuss the situation with the site coordinator prior to the start of the semester.
-SCC staff may not disclose the student’s disability without the student's written permission.
+Students and faculty should plan ahead regarding accommodations for outside campus experiences.
+DSS is available to assist in removing barriers at internship or clinical sites.
+It is recommended that the student discuss the situation with the site coordinator and DSS prior to the start of the semester to clarify what the student’s needs may be.

 636-922-8627 or 636-922-8581